Auguste Scheurer-Kestner

 Auguste Scheurer-Kestner (11 February 1833 in Mulhouse (Haut Rhin) – 19 September 1899 in Bagnères-de-Luchon (Haute Garonne)) was a chemist, industrialist, a Protestant and an Alsatian politician.
 He was the uncle by marriage of the wife of Jules Ferry.

-He was a Republican and opposed the Empire of Napoleon III.
+He was a Republican and opposed the French Second Empire of Napoleon III.
 He was elected member for Haut Rhin on 2 July 1871 and became senator for life on 15 September 1875.
 Twenty years later, he was the last representative of the Alsace French Parliament.

 A close friend of Georges Clemenceau and Léon Gambetta, he provided the greater part of the funds for the publication of The French Republic newspaper that ran from 1879 to 1884.
 In 1894, Auguste Scheurer-Kestner as Senior Vice-President of the Senate was considered a moral authority in politics.
 He played a major role in opening the Dreyfus case in the summer of 1897.

 Early years

 Born in Mulhouse on 11 February 1833 as Auguste Scheurer, his father was a Republican industrialist.
 Auguste attended school at first in Strasbourg then from 1852 in Paris where he was a pupil of Mr Wurtz at the School of Medicine.

-In 1856 he married one of the daughters of Mr. Charles Kestner - a manufacturer of chemical products in Thann.
+In 1856, he married one of the daughters of Mr. Charles Kestner - a manufacturer of chemical products in Thann.
 He became manager of Mr Kestner's plant at Thann but continued with his scientific research in chemicals.

-In 1866 he founded an independent cooperative society where workers could spend their earnings in properly run shops.
+In 1866, he founded an independent cooperative society where workers could spend their earnings in properly run shops.
 This institution became very prosperous.